cy1729/meow/docs/info.md

 ## How to test

-try all combinations of two imputs
+try all combinations of two inputs

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any a single led
+a single led